- Road to the Kentucky Derby

 Hall of Famer Bob Baffert won the Kentucky Derby back-to-back in 1997 and 1998 with Silver Charm and Real Quiet and again in 2002 with War Emblem.
 He has saddled 19 horses in the Run for the Roses.
 He has won the Preakness stakes a record tying five times and has won the Eclipse Award for top trainer three times.
 Baffert has saddled two Kentucky Oaks winners, Silverbulletday and Plum Pretty.

 In 2006, Talamo won his first race at Louisiana Downs, and later became the first apprentice to win the Fair Grounds riding title during the 2006-2007 racing meet.
 Talamo was the winner of the 2007 Eclipse Award for Outstanding Apprentice Jockey and won his first Breeders' Cup race in 2009 aboard California Flag in the Turf Sprint.
 Talamo was aboard Sidney’s Candy in the 2010 Kentucky Derby and finished seventeenth.
 The young jockey recently reached the milestone of 1,000 career victories which is quite an accomplishment for a rider that is only 22 years old.
+He was featured in the Animal Planet reality show “Jockeys” and made an appearance on The Tonight Show with Conan O’Brian.
+Joe Talamo was born on January 12, 1990 and resides in Playa del Rey, California.

 Gillian Campbell, R Group Management Ltd and Greenwood Lodge Farm

 Gillian Campbell, of London, is also represented by Kentucky Oaks contender Killer Graces who became the owner's first horse and first winner.
 She recently purchased Summer Applause in partnership and is enjoying a quick return on investment.
 R. Group Management Ltd. is also a member of the successful partnership.Greenwood Lodge Farm is owned by Bill and Carole McAlpin and is the breeder and co owner of Summer Applause.
 The McAlpins have a family coffee business and reside on the Paris Kentucky farm where they raise horses to race and for the sales ring.
+They were represented at the 2011 Keeneland sales by a $ 1.35 million sales topper colt by Awesome Again out of a half sister to HOY Favorite Trick.

 Jemima’s Pearl was kind of a surprise contender for the Kentucky Oaks, having made her stakes bow a third-place run in the Fantasy Stakes just a month before the race.
 However, both her sire, Distorted Humor, and dam, Jemima, quickly took off once making that initial black-type start.